Abbot Bertrand Dolan, O.S.B.

 Abbas IV, 1986 - 2012

 Abbot Matthew was born in Bronx, New York on April 19, 1950.
 He professed first vows on February 2, 1970 as a member of Woodside Priory, at that time a dependant house of Pannonhalma Archabbey.
 He was ordained to the priesthood on March 21, 1975.
 After holding various positions in both the abbey and college, he was elected the fourth Abbot of Saint Anselm Abbey on March 4, 1986, at the age of 35 following the elevation of Abbot Joseph John Gerry to Auxiliary Bishop of Manchester.
 At the time of his election, he was the youngest abbot in the world.
 Abbot Matthew retired from his position as Abbot and Chancellor of Saint Anselm College on June 5, 2012.
-He currently serves as a Campus Minister at Saint Anselm College.
+He currently serves our community at Woodside Priory School.

 Following the election of Abbot Mark Cooper from left to right, Bishop Joseph Gerry, O.S.B., Abbot President Hugh Anderson, O.S.B., Abbot Mark Cooper, O.S.B., Abbot Matthew Leavy, O.S.B.